 For most companies, the greatest opportunities for sustainability lie in the value chain.
-Do you really want to make an impact?
+A sustainable value chain is essential for achieving ESG goals and meeting CSRD reporting requirements.
+So do you really want to make an impact?
 Then you cannot avoid taking a close look at your value chain and working with suppliers and other actors to make it more sustainable.
-But how do you do that?
-In this article, which is a short summary of the guide Empact wrote for Sdu, we explain our five-step plan and show you how to systematically improve the ESG performance of your value chain.

 Value chain or “value chain” is a concept originally coined by Michael Porter to mean the position of an organization in relation to a larger value system.
 A value chain includes (upstream) suppliers and (downstream) customers and end users.
 Thus, a value chain is like a chain of companies supplying each other and allows one to represent the position of a company in relation to all its (indirect) suppliers and (indirect) customers.